Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity: Experimental setup

-\textbf{Baselines.} We compare the proposed replication-based aggregation strategy with method with the following baselines. \begin{itemize} \item \textit{Homogeneous.} All clients have a same rank; there is no need to aggregate or truncate.
-We evaluate $r \in \{5,7,20\}$, where $r=7$ has a similar total communication cost with the rank-heterogeneous LoRA; see \cref{tab1}. \item \textit{Na\"{i}ve zero-padding.} The strategy where one pads all-zero rows and all-zero columns to match the dimensionality of rank-heterogeneous weight updates (proposed in \cite{cho2023heterogeneous}). \item \textit{Frobenius zero-padding.} One performs the same zero-padding, but applies a weighted sum instead of averaging, with weight proportional to the frobenius norm of the product matrix $\|\Delta W_i\|_F$ (proposed in \cite{cho2023heterogeneous}). \end{itemize}
+\paragraph{Baselines.} We compare the performance of the proposed replication strategy with three baselines.
+(1) \textit{Homogeneous}: All clients have a same rank, and thus there is no need for an additional aggregation strategy.
+We evaluate $r \in \{5,7,20\}$, where $r=7$ has a similar total communication cost with the rank-heterogeneous LoRA; see \Cref{tab1} for an explicit communication cost comparison.
+(2) \textit{Na\"{i}ve zero-padding} \citep{cho2023heterogeneous}: Pads zeros to low-rank updates, as described in \cref{eq:zeropadding}.
+(3) \textit{Frobenius zero-padding} \citep{cho2023heterogeneous}: Same as na\"{i}ve padding, but applies a weighted sum instead of averaging, with weight proportional to the Frobenius norm of the product matrix $\|\Delta W_i\|_F$.